didgeoridoo/didgeoridoo.github.io/_posts/2014-02-18-thoughts-on-blogging-with-jekyll.markdown

 4. Upload images that can be smartly compressed before getting dropped into your repo

 So, any thoughts on this approach?
 Anyone want to try to stop me?
 Because, [please stop me](http://www.kayt.es/contact).
 Otherwise I actually might do this.

+### Edit

+I seem to have independently invented [prose.io](http://prose.io).
+I'm adding this edit from their delightful web interface.
+Review to come.